 Initial Review of the Sightmark Wraith Night Vision Scope

 The Sightmark Wraith Digital Night Vision Scope is a 4-32x50 digital day and night vision rifle scope.
 The hype has proven to be true.
 Easy to use, great quality, great value!
-It can be used as a regular rifle scope during daylight hours with a full color high definition 1080 display, or used as a night vision scope during nighttime.
-During nighttime, the included Infrared Illuminator is attached to the scope to allow it to "see in the dark".
+It can be used as a regular rifle scope during daylight hours with a full-color high definition 1080 display or used as a night vision scope during nighttime.
+During the nighttime, the included Infrared Illuminator is attached to the scope to allow it to "see in the dark".

 The SM18011 Sighmark Wraith has a 1920×1080 HD image sensor, making it one of the best digital night vision scopes on the market.
 Included with the Wraith is an 850nm external Infrared Illuminator powered by two C123 batteries and a sturdy mount.
 The illuminator has three power settings for nighttime imaging for accurate target acquisition up to about 200 yards.